Do Go On - 125 - The Legend of Bigfoot

 We also had Tony Martinez.

-Oh, Tony Martinez.
+Ah, Tony Martinez.

-Or Tony Martin's.
+Or Tony Martinez.

 Thank you, Tony.

-And thank you, Daniel.
+Thank you, Tony, and thank you, Daniel.

 And also, Odin McCarthy.